tobyfey/amp/README.md

 ####If a Template Doesn’t Quite Fit...
 If none of the Templates are exactly right for the way you want to organize your information, you can request a new Template from an A.M.P.
 Producer.
 It is not difficult to customize the Templates, especially if you are adding another bullet point to a list or combining different organizational methods.

-#Step 2 – Pick images and/or documents

-A.M.P. uses simple icons as images in the hand-out and video.
-These are standard images with a common design element that make the hand-out more readable and connect the hand-out to other multimedia materials.
-There will be a chance to add photographs and fun pictures to the video later!

-###Most Important Guides
-Images are to aid in literacy, adds emphasis, break-up text on a hand-out, and create links and connections across materials.
-Documents and forms can increase familiarity if clients can recognize similar notices they’ve received.
-How-to
-a) Pick images from library and make list
-You can find the library of images here on the G drive.
-You want to use the library of square images.
-Here are some sample images from the library.

-Pick an image that emphasizes the information next to the image on the template.
-The template will have names on the picture holders like Pic1, Pic2, and so on Make a list starting with the name, then a semicolon, then “images\” then finally the name of the image you are selecting.
-For example, Pic1;images\baby.png Pic2;images\BuildingBlocksPlanV.png Pic3;images\dressshirt.png
-Pic4;images\house.png
-Pic5;images\monthday15.png
-Pic6;images\Scales.png  *Pay attention to capital letters!
-Pic7;images\thumbsup.png
-If the template you picked has picture holders that do not have names, email an AMP Producer to update the template.
-b) Find appropriate documents
-Some templates allow you to use a document in the hand-out and the rest of the materials.
-Find a document that the client may have received, or a form that the client may have to use.
-For example, this template could use a document of a notice of a reduction in benefits.
-c) Find any personal information in the documents to retract If you use a client’s document as a sample, of course we don’t want any personal information on the document!
-Double check to make sure there is no personal information in the document.
-Make a note about the personal information to send to the A.M.P.
-Producer to redact.
-d) Send list & documents to an A.M.P.
-Producer to convert to an image file Can’t find an image that you need?
-If the library doesn’t have an image that you can need, you can email an A.M.P.
-Producer and request an image.
-You can also search for an image yourself by using Google.
-After searching for something on Google, click on Images, then click on “Search Tools”  Click on “Type” and select “Clip Art” from the drop-down menu.
-Next, click on “Search Tools” and check “Labeled for non-commercial reuse with modification” or any of the other options other than “Not filtered by license”
-If you find an image you like, email the web address where you found the image to an A.M.P.
-Producer.
 Step 3 – Add Template Tags to Outline

 Not Used for Collaborative Meetings